Sydney PC & Technology User Group Inc. Administration

 RULES FOR REIMBURSING LEADERS AND COMMITTEE MEMBERS

-Expenses incurred by Committee Members for the management of the Club Affairs will be reimbursed on receipt of a claim to the Treasurer.
+Expenses incurred by for the management of the Group will be reimbursed on receipt of a claim to the Treasurer.
 The claim must be in writing listing the details of expenditure, date, amount and category.
 Receipts for each expense are to be attached.
-An official claim form is available.

 RULES FOR AN APPROVED ACTIVITY

 - As a general policy, a continually evolving diversity of approved activities which cater for the changing needs and interests of members should be provided.
-However, all activities should be self-funding so as not to impose a financial burden on the club.
 The committee may approve the trial of new activities if a sufficient number of members indicate the viability of a new group.
-Such trial activities must demonstrate enough interest and financial viability during a three month period before being considered for final approved status.
+Such trial activities must demonstrate enough interest during a three month period before being considered for final approved status.

 PROCEDURE FOR CONDUCTING AN ACTIVITY